tohas1986/openbmc/poky/documentation/migration-guides/migration-3.0.rst

    -  Github archive tarballs --- these are not guaranteed to be stable.
-      Consequently, it is likely that the tarballs will be refreshed and thus the :term:`SRC_URI` checksums will fail to apply.
+      Consequently, it is likely that the tarballs will be refreshed and thus the SRC_URI checksums will fail to apply.
 It is recommended that you fetch either an official release tarball or a specific revision from the actual Git repository instead.